So much of the plastic we use is completely unnecessary; give up these items and you won't even miss them.

 5. Plastic produce bagsBring reusable produce bags to the market, use paper bags, bring your own jars, or skip a bag all together and just put loose produce in your basket.

 6. Plastic shopping bagsFortunately, god-awful planet-smothering animal-killing plastic bags are under increasing scrutiny, but there’s been pushback too with some places actually banning plastic bag bans.
-(Insert mad face here.)
 Reusable shopping totes are easy, just get in the habit of using them.
 If you shop by car or cart, do like Katherine does and use shopping boxes.

-7. Plastic wrapInstead opt for glass jars, glass food containers, aluminum foil (which can be used over and over), oilcloth, parchment paper, fabric bowl covers (think shower caps), stainless steel food containers, a bowl with a plate on top.
+7. Plastic wrapInstead opt for glass jars, glass food containers, aluminum foil (not the best, but which can be used over and over and recycled), oilcloth, parchment paper, fabric bowl covers (think shower caps), stainless steel food containers, a bowl with a plate on top.

 8. Ziploc bagsSee #7

-9. Party plasticInstead of buying plastic cups, plates and silverware for every party you have, consider investing in a “party set” of second-hand glasses, ceramic plates and silverware that you can keep in storage and bring out when entertaining.
+9. Party plasticInstead of buying plastic cups, plates and silverware for every party you have, consider investing in a “party set” of second-hand glasses, ceramic plates and silverware that you can keep in a milk crate in a closet and bring out when entertaining.

 So that's a start.
 This list is by no means exhaustive; if you have suggestions for other easy-to-give-up items, add them in the comments.